Table of Contents

 If the ridge cap is still in good condition and wasn’t affected by damage, it may be reused.
 Otherwise, replace with matching cap after slope repair is complete.

-Finding a shingle that truly matches—by color, texture, and production lot—is critical to both the look and long-term performance of a repair.
+Finding a shingle that truly matches by color and construction is critical to both the look and long-term performance of a repair.
 When expert matching services like itel aren’t available, here are some field-tested tips to help you identify the closest match on your own.

 Steps: